Hypotension vs. Hypertension | Why Low Blood Pressure is Also Important to Monitor

 - Blood tests:

-An Electrocardiogram (ECG) is a noninvasive test which records the heart's electrical activity and is able to detect heart structural abnormalities, irregularities in heart rhythm, heartbeat speed, and blood supply problems.
+- An Electrocardiogram (ECG) is a noninvasive test that records the heart’s electrical activity and is able to detect heart structural abnormalities, irregularities in heart rhythm, heartbeat speed, and blood supply problems.

 - Tilt table test: